• Musical Theatre student singing

 How to apply

-NIDA encourages applications from students from diverse backgrounds, with different levels of experience in the entertainment industry.
+NIDA encourages applications from First Nations students, Culturally and Linguistically Diverse students, and those from under-represented backgrounds, with different levels of experience in the entertainment industry.

 All applications must be submitted online via the NIDA website.
 You will be required to submit a video audition via a YouTube link as part of your application.